 - The legal, federal amount (or limit) BAC for driving safely is 0.08%.
-BAC stands for blood-alcohol content (or concentration) and that is a percentage of how much alcohol is in a driver's bloodstream.
+BAC stands for blood-alcohol concentration (or content) and that is a percentage of the amount of alcohol that is in a driver's bloodstream.

 - While police have a tool to measure BAC (a breathalyzer), the formula for calculating BAC is as follows:

 [Alcohol consumed in grams / (Body weight in grams x r)] x 100.

 R = gender constant, r = 0.55 for females and 0.68 for males.

 - While there is a federal standard for BAC, there is no standard definition for charging a driver with a DUI or DWI.

 - Certain states define a DWI as Driving While Intoxicated.
 Under those laws, there may not be a difference between a DUI and DWI charge.

 - A driver can be charged with a DUI or DWI after failing a field sobriety test (which includes the testing of reaction time), even with a BAC below the state's legal limit.